View Patricia Sullivan's Obituary on deseretnews.com and share memories

 1942 ~ 2020

-Born June 19th, 1942 in St. Catharines, Ontario Canada, to parents William James Sullivan and Ethel (Pat) Elizabeth Collins.

-We wish to express heartfelt thanks to the Valley View 11th ward for their constant ministering and care.
-Also, heartfelt thanks to Symbii Hospice nurse, Christie Bilden and her supportive team.
+Survived by her four siblings Maureen Barker, Sheala Sullivan Molnar, Dean Sullivan, and Cathy Baraniuk, with 16 nieces and nephews and 39 grand nieces and nephews.
+We wish to express grateful thanks to the Valley View 11th ward for their constant ministering and care, also heartfelt thanks to Symbii Hospice nurse, Christie Bilden and her supportive team.